ihesp/IPART/joss/paper.md

 detection methods included in ARTMIP, and the proposed method displays better correspondence between North Hemisphere AR tracks and storm tracks, better identification of the strong mid-latitude AR-related moisture transports, and longer AR track durations.
-The detailed analysis has been accepted by the journal of Atmosphere and is now in production.
+The detailed analysis is given in [@Xu2020].

+`IPART` is therefore intended for researchers and students who are interested in the field of atmospheric river studies in the present day climate or future projections.

 The `IPART` package includes a collection of Python functions/classes designed for an analysis workflow covering the detection of ARs, the simplification of